 Classes that have not been accepted by the teacher will continue to sit in their Classroom feed year over year unless they are deleted or declined by the teacher.
 Declined classes will continue to show up in the Classroom Explorer, which can make the view less useful in coming years.
 It is best practice to delete these classes using the Bulk Delete feature in the Classroom Explorer to ensure the smoothest experience for teachers at the start of the new school year.

 It is best practice to archive previous year's ACTIVE classes in order to streamline the student and teacher Classroom experience.
 This ensures that students are only accessing Classrooms for the current year, and that their feed is not being clogged up with out-dated Classroom information.
 Teachers can archive classes on their own, and perhaps should be instructed to do so at a time that is convenient for them, but you can determine a cutoff date on which you will be bulk archiving the remaining classes.
 More information about bulk archiving can be found here.

 As a reminder, archiving classes does not delete the class - teachers and students can still access their Classroom data within Drive.
 Additionally, teachers can access archived classes in their Classroom page, and can copy posts from archived classes.

 6. Run jobs manually

-As with the first time that you started with Little SIS, you'll need to run your jobs manually, and approve new class invitations or matches, before you can automate them.
+As with the first time that you started with Little SIS sync, you'll need to run your jobs manually, and approve new class invitations or matches before you automate the sync jobs.
 More about approving class changes can be found here; and more information about linking to existing classes can be found here.
 The reason for this is to ensure that the job, once updated for the new school year, performs as expected before automating it.